just6979/WiiHID_Trinkey-QT2040.cpy/README.md

-Using [Adafruit Trinkey QT2040](https://www.adafruit.com/product/5056), [CircuitPython WiiChuck library](https://github.com/jfurcean/CircuitPython_WiiChuck), and various Adafruit Arduino libraries, to turn a Wii Nunchuck into a simple joystick/gamepad and* mouse emulator.
+Using [Adafruit Trinkey QT2040](https://www.adafruit.com/product/5056), [CircuitPython WiiChuck library](https://github.com/jfurcean/CircuitPython_WiiChuck), and various Adafruit CircuitPython libraries, to turn a Wii Nunchuck into a simple joystick/gamepad and* mouse emulator.

-Onboard Neopixel indicate modes, which are switch with Button0* on the Trinkey.
+* Modes are switched with Button 0 on the Trinkey.

-**(It's the only button accessible in my little stack with the Trinkey sandwiched between the Nunchuck adapter and a 128x32 QT OLED.)*
+  * Button 0 is the only one kept easily accessible in my little stack of Trinkey sandwiched between the Nunchuck adapter and display.
+  * ?
+Long press or double press for a menu to configure each mode ?
+* Attached OLED (128x32) will display the modes and other info.

-Modes:
+* Modes:
   * Nunchuck
     * L-Stick
       * Nunchuck stick Left-stick signals
       * Z sends Button 1 (South, XBox A, Nintendo B, PS Circle)
       * C sends Button 2 (East, XBox B, Nintendo A, PS X)
-    * Gamepad
+    * D-Pad
       * Nunchuck stick sends d-pad/hat signals
       * Buttons same as L-Stick Mode
     * Mouse
       * Nunchuck stick sends mouse move signals
         * Z & C buttons send Left & Right clicks, respectively
         * ?
 Both together send middle click ?
-    * Game
-      * If the IS31FL3741 I2C LED Matrix is attached, use it to play a simple Snake Game
-      * Change direction with stick
     * ?
 R-Stick ?
       * Same as L-Stick but send Right Stick
       * ?
 Maybe ?